zezutom/proxy-log-generator/README.md

 ### Normal daily traffic
 No additional arguments needed.
 The output file will be saved in the current working directory as _logfile.log_.

-To override the file name and location:
+To override the file name and location: _-f_ or _--file_
 ```
 python src/log_generator.py --file [path to a log file]
 ```

 ### Normal traffic for a specified period of time
+_-t_ or _--time_, 1 day by default

+Please note, to make the output more realistic times are approximated, i.e. they center around the requested time period or frequency.
+However, no exact match is guaranteed.
+In fact, it is not even desirable.
 ```
 python src/log_generator.py --time [number of days (d), hours (h), minutes (m), seconds (s) or milliseconds (ms)]
 ```